See the beautiful school these dads built for their daughters

 Huge sandstorms are common there.
 But, as Kellogg found out when visiting the site during construction, they’re only a minor inconvenience to the local builders.

-“It’s a 200 foot tall of a wall of sand coming toward you, and they showed up for work the next day.
+“It’s a 200-foot-tall wall of sand coming toward you, and they showed up for work the next day.
 I mean, I have contractors in New York City where it snows a little and they don’t show up,” Kellogg says.
-The craftspeople in Jaisalmer built the school in just 10 months.
+The craftspeople in Jaisalmer built the school in just ten months.
 “Their resilience is extraordinary.”

-The school was designed to accommodate more than 400 girls, from kindergarten to 10th grade.
+The school was designed to accommodate more than 400 girls, from kindergarten to tenth grade.
 It was set to open just before the pandemic struck, so it’s only been used sporadically for events since then.
 As the COVID-19 caseload in India skyrockets, it’s uncertain when the school will begin full operations.
 Despite this, Kellogg says, about 200 girls have signed up to attend so far, including some of the daughters of the men who helped build the school.